 How to avoid scope creep

 We’ve all been there.
-Busy working on a project, comfortably making progress, and confident that we will make the target date.
+We’re busy working on a project, comfortably making progress.
+We’re confident that we will make the target date.

 Then we get the call or the email.
 You know the one.